I’m a Celebrity…Get Me Out of Here! - who left ITV show last night & how to catch up

 Who left I’m a Celebrity… Get Me Out of Here! last night?

-TV presenter Scarlette Douglas was named on Sunday night (November 20) as the second celebrity to leave the jungle, following a vote by the public.
-The 35-year-old A Place In The Sun host, was eliminated shortly after securing letters from home for her fellow campmates.
+Actress Sue Cleaver was named on Monday night (November 21) as the third celebrity to leave the jungle, following a vote by the public.
+The 59-year-old Coronation Street star was overjoyed to be eliminated shortly after opening up to Mike Tindall about her home-sickness.

-On being voted off the show, Douglas told hosts Anthony McPartlin and Declan Donnelly: “I’m absolutely gutted, I’m not even going to lie about it.
-I know that some people wanted to leave and I was like ‘I’m not ready to go yet’.
-I wanted to stay for as long as possible because those people are amazing and the jungle is incredible.”
+On being voted off the show, Cleaver told hosts Anthony McPartlin and Declan Donnelly: "Those guys [campmates] are amazing.
+I’ve adored waking up in the jungle with all the sounds, but you can stuff your trials where the sun don’t shine.

-Douglas said: “I’m a team player and I loved getting stuck in and I wanted to make sure I did everything so in case it did get to the point where I was in the final three or four whatever, I at least knew what I was doing.
-And also it just lightens the load for other people.”
+However Sue revealed that she’d been finding it tough and was ready to leave the jungle, she said: "I’d hit the wall.
+It’s the anxiety of having no control over your life.”

 Who remains in the I’m a Celebrity… Get Me Out of Here! jungle?

-Last week, newsreader and ‘Loose Women’ host Charlene White was the first to be voted off the show.
-A third contestant will leave the jungle on Monday November 21.
-Here’s who’s left in the running…
+On Sunday night (November 20) TV presenter and A Place in the Sun host Scarlette Douglas was the second celebrity to be voted off the show.
+Voting now reopens and a fourth contestant will soon leave the show, here’s who’s left in the running…

 Chris Moyles